News_

 Charles Perkins Centre Academic Director Professor Stephen J Simpson AC expressed that he is impressed with the quality and diversity of research topics proposed by the students.

-“This year, projects cover an impressive breadth of topics, from investigating the associations between heart rate variability and sleep; to analysing physical activity in older adults; the impact of green space on health outcomes, and the importance of storytelling for health education, constructing a pedagogical framework through the analysis of Great Gerwig’s films,” said Professor Simpson.
+“This year, projects cover an impressive breadth of topics, from investigating the associations between heart rate variability and sleep; to analysing physical activity in older adults; the impact of green space on health outcomes, and the importance of storytelling for health education, constructing a pedagogical framework through the analysis of Greta Gerwig’s films,” said Professor Simpson.

 “For some of these students, the program marks the beginning of a long involvement with the Charles Perkins Centre.
 Many past recipients have pursued higher research degrees and fellowships at our Centre,” he said.